Overview of Red Hat OpenStack Platform

 Chapter 2.
 Software

-The Red Hat OpenStack Platform IaaS cloud is implemented as a collection of interacting services that control compute, storage, and networking resources.
-The cloud can be managed with a web-based dashboard or command-line clients that allow administrators to control, provision, and automate OpenStack resources.
-OpenStack also has an extensive API that is also available to all cloud users.
+The Red Hat OpenStack Platform (RHOSP) IaaS cloud is implemented as a collection of interacting services that control compute, storage, and networking resources.
+To manage the cloud, administrators can use a web-based dashboard or command-line clients to control, provision, and automate OpenStack resources.
+RHOSP also has an extensive API that is available to all cloud users.

-The following diagram provides a high-level overview of the OpenStack core services and their relationship with each other.
+The following diagram provides a high-level overview of the RHOSP core services and their relationship with each other.

 Table 2.1.
 Core services